mem3nto0/DLRN_App/README.md

 # Requirements

-for creating the DLRN app we used:
+DLRN app was created using:

      python == 3.10.9
      TensorFlow == 2.10 (Native Windows)